Note: Links with green underlines are shopping links and will open in a new window

 For the most accurate measurement the horse should be on firm, level ground with its front feet even, or close to even.

-At right: The height of a horse is properly measured,
+At right: The height of a horse is properly measured, in inches, from the ground to the highest point of the withers.

 Calculating The Results